-- B2M LP is not a lead transmitter for any of the regional planning regions.
-B2M LP owns - only one 500kV double circuit transmission line, which is part of the bulk system.
-The - bulk system planning is under the purview of the Independent Electricity System - Operator ("IESO") and is coordinated as part of that undertaking.
-If requested, B2M LP - would participate in the bulk system planning process and/or regional bulk system - planning process, as per Section 3C of the Transmission System Code and the OEB - 20 endorsed Planning Process Working Group (the "PPWG") Report, in compliance with - B2M LP's obligations as a licensed transmitter.
-To date, B2M LP has not received such - 22 a request and is not expecting such a request in the foreseeable future.
+- NRLP is not a lead transmitter for any of the regional planning regions.
+NRLP owns only - one 230kV double circuit transmission line, which is part of the bulk system.
+The bulk - system planning is under the purview of the Independent Electricity System Operator - 32 ("IESO") and is coordinated as part of that undertaking.
+If requested, NRLP will - participate in the bulk system planning process and/or regional bulk system planning - process, as per Section 3C of the Transmission System Code and the OEB endorsed - Planning Process Working Group (the "PPWG") Report, in compliance with NRLP's obligations as a licensed transmitter.
+NRLP is not expecting such a request in the